nanocosmos/documentation-net/docs/cloud/live_processing.md

 :::tip Key benefits
 - Allows users to revisit earlier moments in the stream without interrupting the ongoing broadcast.
-- Predefined replay clippings of the stream that users can instantly share
+- Predefined replay clippings of the stream that users can instantly share.
 - Improves the viewer experience by adding on-the-fly rewatchability.
 :::